 Provisional patent application on file covering the multimodal intrapartum sensing and AI-enabled classification platform for autonomous labor and delivery monitoring.
 IP strategy aligned with De Novo / PMA regulatory pathway and pre-competitive clinical evidence standards.

-We welcome collaboration with leading research institutions, clinical investigators, industry partners, and accredited investors who share our commitment to advancing women's health through precision medical technology.
+We welcome collaboration with research institutions, clinical investigators, industry partners, and accredited investors committed to advancing women's health.